 - 1. A certificate owned by a domestic building and loan association is considered as representing loans secured by an interest in real property within the meaning of section 7701(a)(19)(C)(v) of the Code, provided the real property underlying each mortgage loan is (or, from the proceeds of the mortgage loans, will become) the type of real property described in that section of the Code. - 2.
-A certificate owned by a real estate investment trust is considered as representing real estate assets within the meaning of section 856(c)(5)(B) of the Code, and the interest income is considered interest on obligations secured by mortgages on real property within the meaning of section 856(c)(3)(B) of the Code.
+A certificate owned by a real estate investment trust (a "REIT") is considered as representing real estate assets within the meaning of section 856(c)(5)(B) of the Code, and the interest income is considered interest on obligations secured by mortgages on real property within the meaning of section 856(c)(3)(B) of the Code.

+Pools containing REMIC regular interests or participation interests in mortgage loans will be structured so that the related certificates will have the tax status described above.
 If a certificate represents an interest in a pool that contains a cooperative share loan, an escrow mortgage loan, a buydown loan, a government mortgage loan, or a loan secured by a manufactured home, you should also consider the following tax consequences applicable to an undivided interest in those loans.

-In the event that any mortgage loan has a loan-to-value ratio in excess of 100% (that is, the principal balance of any mortgage loan exceeds the fair market value of the real property securing the loan), the interest income on the portion of the mortgage loan in excess of the value of the real property will not be interest on obligations secured by mortgages on real property within the meaning of section 856(c)(3)(B) of the Code and such excess portion will not be a real estate asset within the meaning of section 856(c)(5)(B) of the Code.
+To the extent that any mortgage loan has a loan-to-value ratio in excess of 100% (that is, the principal balance of any mortgage loan exceeds the fair market value of the real property securing the loan), the interest income on the portion of the mortgage loan in excess of the value of the real property will not be interest on obligations secured by mortgages on real property within the meaning of section 856(c)(3)(B) of the Code and such excess portion will not be a real estate asset within the meaning of section 856(c)(5)(B) of the Code.
 The excess portion should represent a "Government security" within the meaning of section 856(c)(4)(A) of the Code.
 For these purposes, we use the loan-to-value ratio of all loans at origination.
-If a pool contains a mortgage loan with a loan-to-value ratio in excess of 100%, a holder that is a real estate investment trust should consult its tax advisor concerning the appropriate tax treatment of such excess portion.
+A holder that is a real estate investment trust should consult its tax advisor concerning the appropriate tax treatment of such excess portion.

-It is not certain whether or to what extent a mortgage loan with a loan-to-value ratio in excess of 100% qualifies as a loan secured by an interest in real property for purposes of section 7701(a)(19)(C)(v) of the Code.
+It is not certain whether or to what extent a mortgage loan with a loan-to-value ratio in excess of 100%, or a REMIC regular interest backed by such a mortgage loan, qualifies as a loan secured by an interest in real property for purposes of sections 7701(a)(19)(C)(v) and 7701(a)(19)(C)(xi) of the Code, as applicable.
 Even if the property securing the mortgage loan does not meet this test, the certificates will be treated as "obligations of a corporation which is an instrumentality of the United States" within the meaning of section 7701(a)(19)(C)(ii) of the Code.
 Thus, the certificates will be a qualifying asset for a domestic building and loan association.

 A mortgage loan with a loan-to-value ratio in excess of 125% is not a "qualified mortgage" within the meaning of section 860G(a)(3) of the Code.
-Accordingly, if a pool contains a mortgage loan with a loan-to-value ratio in excess of 125%, the certificates that evidence a beneficial ownership interest in the pool will not be a suitable investment for a real estate mortgage investment conduit ("REMIC").
+Accordingly, the certificates that evidence a beneficial ownership interest in the pool will not be a suitable investment for a REMIC.
+Moreover, because the certificates may not be a suitable investment for a REIT, REIT investors should consult their own tax advisors regarding the federal income tax consequences of purchasing, holding and disposing of certificates.